Detachment Focus: Pactbound Zealots (Updated January 13, 2025)

 Detachment Overview

 Pactbound Zealots is both the revised version of the Index Detachment – Slaves to Darkness – and the Word Bearers Detachment for Chaos Space Marines.
 Rules-wise, it retains its core identity from the Index, albeit with a few changes, some of which are bigger than others.
 It’s still about giving your units mark-specific bonuses which improve their offensive output, and the Stratagems on offer are extremely solid.
-Pactbound Zealots is going to be overshadowed a bit by newer, flashier Detachments like the Renegade Raiders and Soulforged Warpack, but it’s still one of the game’s strongest Detachments.
+Pactbound Zealots may often be overshadowed a bit by newer, flashier Detachments like the Renegade Raiders and Soulforged Warpack, but it’s still one of the game’s strongest Detachments.

 Detachment Rule: Marks of Chaos